j-f-d/hass-esi-thermostat/README.md

 ## Usage

-Once configured, a climate entity will be created for each connected thermostat.
+Once configured, a climate entity will be created for each connected room thermostat, or a water heater entity for each programmable cyclinder thermostat.
 These entities allow you to:

 - Set the target temperature
 - Monitor the current temperature